Increasing positive monoids of ordered fields are FF-monoids: Atomicity and Factorization on Commutative Monoids

-For the sake of simplicity, we make the convention in this paper that the use of the word \emph{monoid} by itself implies that the object in question is a commutative cancellative monoid.
+Recall that a \emph{semigroup} is just a map $* \colon S \times S \to S$, which is usually denoted by $(S,*)$, or simply by $S$ provided that $*$ is clear from the context.
+A semigroup with identity is customary called a \emph{monoid}.
+However, to avoid wordiness, every \emph{monoid} in this paper is always presumed commutative and cancellative.
+In addition, every monoid homomorphism here is assumed to send the identity to the identity.
 For the rest of this section, let $M$ be a monoid.

 Because every monoid here is assumed to be commutative, we will use additive notation.
-The set $M \! \setminus \! \{0\}$ is denoted by $M^\bullet$\!\!, while the set of units of $M$ is denoted by $M^\times$\!.
+The set $M \! \setminus \! \{0\}$ is denoted by $M^\bullet$\!, while the set of units of $M$ is denoted by $M^\times$\!.
 The monoid $M$ is said to be \emph{reduced} if $M^\times$ contains only the identity element.
 All monoids we will be dealing with are reduced.
-For $a,c \in M$, we say that $a$ \emph{divides} $c$ \emph{in} $M$ and write $a \mid_M c$ if $c = a + b$ for some $b \in M$.
+For $a,c \in M$, we say that $a$ \emph{divides}~$c$ \emph{in} $M$ and write $a \mid_M c$ if $c = a + b$ for some $b \in M$.
 A submonoid $N$ of $M$ is said to be \emph{divisor-closed} if for every $a \in N$ and $d \in M$ the fact that $d \mid_M a$ implies that $d \in N$.
 We write $M = \langle S \rangle$ when $M$ is generated by a set $S$.
 The monoid $M$ is \emph{finitely generated} if it can be generated by a finite set.
-If $M$ is finitely generated, then it is finitely presented; this result is known as R\'edei's theorem.
 A succinct exposition of finitely generated commutative monoids can be found in \cite{GR99} by Garc\'ia-S\'anchez and Rosales.